 The Office of Vehicle Fleet Management (OVFM) within the Statewide Procurement Division (SPD) is charged with the establishment and management of the state vehicle reporting system to assist agencies in the management of their vehicle fleets.
 The requirement to manage the state vehicle reporting system, in addition to the Vehicle Fleet Management Plan, is found in Chapter 2171, Subchapter C of the Government Code for Vehicle Fleet Services.

-These directives address the OVFM responsibilities of establishing the vehicle reporting system to collect state agency fleet reports on inventory, operating costs and other related data.
+Except as exempted by Government Code Section 2171.101, subsection (d), these directives address the OVFM responsibilities of establishing the vehicle reporting system to collect state agency fleet reports on inventory, operating costs and other related data.
 Additionally, OVFM monitors agency compliance with the state's alternative fuel program purchasing requirements, in accordance with Chapter 2158, Subchapter A, Government Code, and vehicle utilization information in accordance with Chapter 2203, Use of State Property, Section 2203.001.

 OVFM reports to the Legislature on the vehicle information submitted by state agencies and provides a list of state agencies that fail to report complete vehicle information.

 The Texas Comptroller of Public Accounts awarded a contract to Agile Assets, Inc. on April 27, 2009, to implement a web-based fleet management system to fulfill the requirement set forth by the General Appropriations Act of 2008-2009.
-State agencies or institutions of higher education may access TxFS.

 The DOE's website has useful information that allows fleet managers to research vehicles; find alternative fueling stations and truck tops with electrification; improve fuel economy based on fleet needs and much more.